-Let's start a minimalistic example: Load an image and display it on canvas.
-This can be done in 3 lines of code:
+We will start a minimalistic example: Load an image and display it on canvas.
+This can be done in 2 lines of code:

 const img = Img.load( "/assets/demo.jpg" );